AnhNT1225/AhaMovies/README.md

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This movie website was developed by Reactjs with responsive design.
 ## Available Scripts

 In the project directory, you can run: